rocky-linux/documentation/docs/guides/cms/cloud_server_using_nextcloud.md

 Then save an exit the php.ini file.

-Note that for the sake of keeping things the same, your timezone in the _php.ini_ file should match up to your machine's time zone setting.
+Note that for the sake of keeping things the same, your time zone in the _php.ini_ file should match up to your machine's time zone setting.
 You can find out what this is set to by doing the following:

 `ls -al /etc/localtime`